TerenceLiu98/terenceliu98.github.io.source/content/post/my-homelab-5.md

 ---
-title: "Homelab: How to build a AIO home-server"
+title: "🧑🏿‍💻 Homelab: How to build a AIO home-server"
 date: 2022-10-24T00:11:21+08:00
 draft: false
 math: true